 - Inflation (CPI):

 - FDI Inflow:

-The top income tax rate is 20 percent, and the corporate tax rate is a flat 25 percent.
+The top personal income tax rate is 20 percent, and the corporate tax rate is a flat 25 percent.
 Other taxes include a sales tax and a dividend tax.
-The overall tax burden equals 17 percent of total domestic income.
-Government spending has increased to the equivalent of 42.7 percent of total domestic output.
-Deficits are chronically over 10 percent of GDP, and growing public debt exceeds 70 percent of GDP.
+The overall tax burden equals 15.2 percent of total domestic income.
+Government spending amounts to 31.6 percent of total domestic output.
+The budget has been in deficit, and public debt equals about 70 percent of annual domestic output.